awsdocs/aws-iot-docs/developerguide/timestream-rule-action.md

 # Timestream<a name="timestream-rule-action"></a>

 The Timestream rule action writes attributes \(measures\) from an MQTT message into an Amazon Timestream table\.

-**Important**
-The attributes that this rule stores in the Timestream database are those that result from the rule's SQL statement\.
-Each attribute is stored as a separate record in the Timestream database table\.
 For more information about Amazon Timestream, see [What Is Amazon Timestream?](https://docs.aws.amazon.com/timestream/latest/developerguide/what-is-timestream.html)\.

+**Note**
+Amazon Timestream is not available in all AWS Regions\.
+If Amazon Timestream is not available in your Region, it won't appear in the list of rule actions\.

-The value of each attribute in the SQL statement's result is parsed to infer its data type \(as in a [DynamoDBv2](dynamodb-v2-rule-action.md) action\)\.
+The attributes that this rule stores in the Timestream database are those that result from the rule's query statement\.
+The value of each attribute in the query statement's result is parsed to infer its data type \(as in a [DynamoDBv2](dynamodb-v2-rule-action.md) action\)\.
 Each attribute's value is written to its own record in the Timestream table\.
-To specify or change a value's data type, use the [`cast()`](iot-sql-functions.md#iot-sql-function-cast) function in rule's the SQL statement\.
+To specify or change an attribute's data type, use the [`cast()`](iot-sql-functions.md#iot-sql-function-cast) function in the query statement\.
 For more information about the contents of each Timestream record, see [Amazon Timestream record content](#timestream-rule-action-data)\.

 **Note**
 With SQL V2 \(2016\-03\-23\), numeric values that are whole numbers, such as `10.0`, are converted their Integer representation \(`10`\)\.
 Explicitly casting them to a `Decimal` value, such as by using the [cast\(\)](iot-sql-functions.md#iot-sql-function-cast) function, does not prevent this behavior—the result is still an `Integer` value\.
 This can cause type mismatch errors that prevent data from being recorded in the Timestream database\.
 To reliably process whole number numeric values as `Decimal` values, use SQL V1 \(2015\-10\-08\) for the rule query statement\.